zeyadusf/Text2Pandas/README.md

 ```

-> links of model in top page.
+> The model link is at the top of the page.

 # Future work
 * Improve T5 results.
-* Finetune another model such as_Llama2_
+* Finetune another model such as _Llama2_

 ---